FrancisVila/MFT_convert/content/en/docs/_index.md

     weight: 20
 ---

 This is an experimental site for testing conversion of documentation of Axway MFT products to markdown technology.
-It's implementation is inspired by the Axway Open Documentation initiative.
+Its implementation is inspired by the Axway Open Documentation initiative.